xemantic/xemantic.com/ai/workshops/index.md

 * 18.03.2025
 * 25.03.2025

 *In case of popularity of the workshop, more dates will follow, including sessions on the weekend.
 If you want to take the workshop, and none of these dates fit you, please write to <office@xemantic.com>.
-For bigger groups we can consider also other days, and most likely we will also offer some workshops over the weekend.*
+For bigger groups we can consider also other days.*

 If you want to stay informed, [subscribe to our newsletter](#newsletter).